myduino/Hibiscus-Sense-Arduino/Exercise_01_Strobe_Light/README.md

 delay(2000);
 ```

-Now, we can upload the complete sketch to ESP32, then observe the output.
+Now, you can upload the complete sketch to ESP32, then observe the output.
 By observation, the output of the LED only have 2 states, which are ON and OFF, thus this output signal known as **`DIGITAL OUTPUT`**.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-one-a.gif" width="600"></a></p>